There’s some poetic justice in having Chernobyl once again produce energy — but this time, from the Sun.

 In the wake of the Fukushima nuclear power plant disaster, and as always Chernobyl, as anti-nuclear manifestos are quick to remind every time nuclear powered energy is concerned, there seems to be a sort of stigma applied to nuclear power.
 Countries are revising their policies – some for the better, being long overdue, while other simply limit nuclear power rather

 You know Chernobyl, right?
 The place of the biggest nuclear accident in the world?
-The place is so radioactive nobody lives in the vicinity anymore, and nearby plants are suffering major amounts of radiation.
+The are is so radioactive nobody lives in the vicinity anymore, and nearby plants are suffering major amounts of radiation.
 However, not everybody is sad about this event; a type of fungi (mushrooms) possess an ability beyond imagination: they can take the lethal radiation and use

 Japan’s nuclear crisis level has been regulated from level 5 to 7 by the International Atomic Energy Agency, at the top of the nuclear hazard scale and right on par with the 1986 Chernobyl incident, according to the level of radiation released in the accident.
 The new ranking signifies a “major accident” with “wider consequences” than the previous level, according